mrismanaziz/Reforestation/README.md

-## What did the big flower say to the littler flower?
-Hi, bud!
+## What is the difference between ignorance and apathy?

+I don't know and I don't care.